Vsmith408/readme-generator/README.md

 ## Installation

-You can use git clone
+run npm install, then node index.js

 ## Usage

-npm install, then run node index.js
+You can use git clone

-## Contributing
+## Contributors

-There are none
+there are none

 ## Tests